ACADEMIC INFORMATION

 PW 102 Evangelism – Jesus came to seek and save the lost.
 The class will focus on Bible teaching about evangelism and study tools that facilitate teaching the lost.
 They will also be involved in teaching with these tools.

-PW 204 Teaching Methodology – This class will be an exploration of many different teaching tools and methods with hands on class sessions taught by students.
-The class will spend time learning to use much of the technology available today.
+PW 205 Teaching Methodology – This class is an exploration of many different teaching tools and methods with hands on practice: class sessions taught by students.
+The class will spend time learning to use the modern technology available today.